coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/07.detailviewlayout/item.md

 $dvl->handler();
 ```

+By customizing the Detail View Layout Mapping, you can arrange fields and related lists according to your specific requirements.
+This provides flexibility in designing the detail view layout, allowing you to organize information in a way that best suits your business processes and user preferences.

 ## Detail View Layout Widget

 Constructing on this map we have created a widget that reads the different options and adds the result into a block in a modules' detail view.
 This permits us, for example, to show fields from a directly related module, or the result of some code.